ANTsX/ANTsPyNet/README.md

 A collection of deep learning architectures and applications ported to the Python language and tools for basic medical image processing.
 Based on `keras` and `tensorflow` with cross-compatibility with our R analog [ANTsRNet](https://github.com/ANTsX/ANTsRNet/).
 ANTsPyNet provides three high-level features:

-- Ability to initialize of deep learning models based on our large collection of common architectures
+- A large collection of common deep learning architectures for medical imaging that can be initialized
-- Use of a small collection of pre-trained deep learning models for key medical imaging tasks
+- Various pre-trained deep learning models to perform key medical imaging tasks
-- Numerous utility functions to improve training and evaluating of deep learning models on medical images
+- Utility functions to improve training and evaluating of deep learning models on medical images

 <p align="middle">
   <img src="docs/figures/coreANTsXNetTools.png" width="600" />